 Security cameras provide a lot of protection and can also help you keep track of what is going on outside your home.
 They can be mounted inside or outside and monitor the area they’re focused on all day and night.
 Most cameras are motion activated, so when these cameras detect people, animals or a vehicle, they automatically record and store the footage on an included hard drive.
 This allows you to review it at a later date in case video is needed for evidence purposes with the authorities.
 Be sure to purchase one with night-vision capabilities as well.
 Many security systems include multiple cameras and large hard drives for video storage.
 Many wireless cameras can also connect to a phone app so you can view live footage remotely.

 This is one of the biggest deterrents for potential thieves.
-An audible alarm system is an excellent way to protect your home, as most burglars aim to avoid homes equipped with alarm systems.
+An audible alarm system, such as one of the Verisure Smart Alarms, is an excellent way to protect your home, as most burglars aim to avoid homes equipped with alarm systems.
 When the system is triggered, it can automatically alert the authorities of a security breach.
 When an alarm system is accompanied with video from security cameras, it increases the likelihood that the perpetrator will be caught.
 Alarm systems can also warn you when someone leaves your home, which can be useful if you live on a busy street or you have a pool in your backyard.

 Door Locks and Bolts